Monrovia: Culture and media

 Cultural attractions in Monrovia include the Liberian National Museum, the Masonic Temple, the Waterside Market, and several beaches.
-The city also houses Antoinette Tubman Stadium and the Samuel Kanyon Doe Sports Complex, which boasts one of the largest stadiums in Africa, with seats for 40,000.
+The city also houses Antoinette Tubman Stadium and the Samuel Kanyon Doe Sports Complex, with seats for 22,000.

 The newspaper industry in Monrovia dates back to the 1820s, with the founding of the Liberia Herald, one of the first newspapers to be published in Africa.
 Today, numerous tabloid-style newspapers are printed daily or bi-weekly, most are 20 pages or less.
 The Daily Talk is a compilation of news and Bible quotations written daily on a roadside blackboard in the Sinkor section of Monrovia.

 Monrovia also has radio and TV stations.
 Radio is the dominant source of news, because problems with the electric grid make watching television more difficult.
-UNMIL Radio has been broadcasting since October 1, 2003, and is the only radio station in Liberia that is on the air 24 hours a day.
+UNMIL Radio has been broadcasting since October 2003, and is the only 24 hour radio station in Liberia.
 It reaches an estimated 2/3 of the population.
 The state-owned Liberia Broadcasting System broadcasts nationwide from its headquarters in Monrovia.
 STAR radio broadcasts at 104 FM.